Behold the Largest Congregation of Bald Eagles in the United States

 Despite pandemic-caused shutdowns and travel restrictions across Alaska, a small valley in the Southeast still expects its habitual visitors: bald eagles.
-In early November, thousands of the birds of prey gather in Haines, Alaska, forming one of the largest congregations in the world.
+In early November, thousands of the birds of prey gather in Haines, Alaska, forming one of the largest congregations of the species in the world.

 Alaskans often depict their location in the state by using their right hand as a map.
 With just a pointer finger and thumb extended, thumb pointing down, the Chilkat Valley—also known as the Valley of the Eagles—is where thumb meets hand on Alaska’s panhandle.